AnalystYuchels/requirement-analysis/README.md

 - If the dates are no longer available, the user is informed, and the process is halted.

-6. Payment must be processed securely and return a success/failure response.
+6. Payment must be processed securely and return a success or failure response.

-- In the event of payment failure, the user is displayed an error message and given the opportunity to retry.
+- In the event of payment failure, the user is displayed an error message and allowed to retry.

 - On success, a booking confirmation is generated.

-7. A booking confirmation email must be sent upon successful payment.
+7. You will need to send a booking confirmation email once you have made the payment.

 - Includes property details, booking ID, amount paid, and host contact information.